 - Federated Authentication:

 Federated access management means that users sign into a web site in one domain -- say the on the Intranet of their own corporation -- and are able to follow a URL link to a web site on another domain -- say a SaaS-hosted application.
 A trust relationship is defined between the two servers, such that the first server (in the user's domain of origin) vouches for the identity, authentication status and authorizations of the user to the second server.
-The most common mechanism for vouching for user data is to issue an assertion, using a standard protocol such as security assertions markup language (SAML).
+The most common mechanism for vouching for user data is to issue an assertion, using a standard protocol such as SAML.

 Federated access management is usually only applicable to web applications.
 Its main advantage is that authentication and authorization information about users can be exchanged between systems under the control of different organizations, eliminating both redundant login prompts and user administration.